-Please note that the Warp-it Summer 2022 Furniture Clearance Event (for staff to claim items for personal use) is still live during July and August 2022.
+Please note that the Warp-it Autumn 2022 Furniture Clearance Event (for staff to claim items for personal use) is live during October and November 2022.
 During this time, Warp-it users can claim items for personal use that are listed as ‘Available for staff personal use’ in the Warp-it portal (they also have a green thumbs-up symbol next to them).
 If you claim any items for personal use, please be aware that you must arrange to collect them from The Marsden Shed at the Earley Gate side of Whiteknights campus (building W111 in car park 22; next to TOB1 building W20) on a day and at a time that is suitable for the Porters – make contact via email@example.com – please note that you will need to arrange suitable transport yourself.

-For more details of how to claim items as part of the Warp-it Summer 2022 Clearance Event, please view Section 3 ‘Different types of claims’ below and specifically click on the drop-down next to the sub-section entitled 'During clearances: claiming items to take home for personal use', which contains screen shots from Warp-it.
+For more details of how to claim items as part of the Warp-it Autumn 2022 Clearance Event, please view Section 3 ‘Different types of claims’ below and specifically click on the drop-down next to the sub-section entitled 'During clearances: claiming items to take home for personal use', which contains screen shots from Warp-it.

 All items listed on Warp-it can still also be claimed for University business use.